 He was widely credited with revitalizing the school’s educational program during his tenure as Dean from 1972 to 1983 by establishing a preceptor model of education, introducing new courses, recruiting a new faculty and establishing a residency described in his book: Educating the Dentist of the Future: The Pennsylvania Experiment.

 Dr. Cohen continued to practice and teach in addition to his responsibilities as an administrator.
 His constant search for knowledge has made him a prominent member of the scientific community with 22 books and more than 130 published articles to his credit.

 Dr. Cohen resigned the Deanship in 1983 to pursue other academic challenges.
 He subsequently spent a year as the first Presidential Scholar at the University of California at San Francisco.
 In 1986 the D. Walter Cohen and Betty A. Cohen Professor and Chair in Periodontal Research was dedicated at the Hebrew University of Jerusalem.
 He serves as Dean-Emeritus of the University of Pennsylvania School of Dental Medicine.

-Prof. D. Walter Cohen was the Founder and Editor-in-Chief of the Compendium of Continuing Education in Dentistry, an AEGIS publication USA, and Honorific Founder of the Romanian Dental News Journal “Actualităţi Stomatologice”.
+Prof. D. Walter Cohen was the Founder and Editor-in-Chief of the Compendium of Continuing Education in Dentistry, an AEGIS publication USA, and Co-Founder and Honorific President of the Romanian Dental News Journal “Actualităţi Stomatologice”.